Applies to versions: 2.0, 2.1, 2.2, 2.3, 2.4, 2.5, 3.0, 3.1, 3.2

 This may result in as much as 1 extra hour of regular time for employees, and this will normally show as an extra hour of regular (non-overtime) during the week where the DST transition occurred.

-For example, consider the two week period as follows, and shown graphically on the next page:
+For example, consider the two week period as follows, and shown graphically in the pdf linked above:

 Workweeks start at 12:00AM.